 When you start the day off with a good breakfast, it helps to not overeat during the day.
-Even if I am intermittent fasting, I like to eat breakfast, lunch, and dinner, but breakfast comes later in the day.
+Even though I intermittent fast, I enjoy breakfast foods.
 And breakfast for dinner is one of my favorites!
 Regardless of the time of day, a chickpea omelette is always delicious.

-What I love about a Vegan chickpea omelette is not only how easy it is to make, but it is also very low in calories and filling!
+What I love about a vegan chickpea omelette is not only how easy it is to make, but it is also very low in calories yet filling!

 HOW TO MAKE THE CHICKPEA “EGG” BATTER FOR THE OMELETTE

 Chickpea flour, remarkably, is made from dried chickpeas.
 Although I did not make my own chickpea flour, it is a simple process.
 First, all you need is dried chickpeas and a food processor.
 Then, you simply grind the dried chickpeas until they form a flour.

 I buy chickpea flour often since I use it for baking as well as a binder when cooking.
 Also, it is a great thickener when making sauces and gravy.
 And, the fact that chickpea flour is gluten-free is an even better reason to cook with it.

 In order to make chickpea omelette recipe batter, you need very few ingredients:

 - Chickpea flour

 - Vegetable broth